dev-null321/security/README.md

-# malware-dev
-Mostly C and Python code.
+Red Team scripts written in C and Python